fedbiomed/fedbiomed/CONTRIBUTING.md

 Governance setup may also include creating a consortium or joining an existing open-source software foundation.

 The goal is to match the evolving needs of the stakeholders and the contributors of the software, as the community grows and the codebase matures.

+Developer's Discord server is a good place to discuss these evolutions.

 ## Fed-BioMed Developer Certificate Of Origin (DCO)